Is this topic for you?

 - You think there is no other way to solve the problem or end the pain.

-- You feel you cannot stop from hurting yourself, your baby, or someone else.
+- You feel you can't stop from hurting yourself, your baby, or someone else.

 - You hear voices.